SaraKelly89/ClaassensWedding/_posts/2017-08-23-My-First-Blog-Post.md

 ---
 layout: default
 title: ClaassensWedding.com
-description: Why spend a few hundred dollars having someone else create a wedding website for you when you could spend a few thousand learning to do it yourself?
+description: Create the things you wish existed
 featured-image: Images/croped/mollySaraCrop.jpg
 author: Sara Kelly
-content:
 ---
-Why spend a few hundred dollars having someone else create a wedding website for you when you could spend a few thousand learning to do it yourself?
+Why spend a few hundred dollars having someone else create a wedding website for you when you could learn to do it yourself?

+This is the question I asked myself about 6 months ago.